Rycieos/factorio-negative-space/README.md

 #### Known issues:

-* Redoing an undone action involving a negative space breaks the undo history.
+* Some undo or redo actions involving a negative space (not auto-generated negative space) break the undo history.

 ### Getting help